This blog post was originally posted on June 19, 2019 and was updated on October 28, 2020.

-Walking the green hills of Sintra always works up an appetite and fortunately, you don’t have to walk far from the city center to find the perfect restaurant.
+Walking the green hills of Sintra always works up an appetite—but luckily, you don’t have to head far from the city center to find the perfect restaurant.

 1. Romaria de Baco

 If you’d rather eat away from the tourist crowds but would prefer not to leave the city center, Romaria de Baco is the perfect spot.
 Hidden on a side street near the Palácio Nacional de Sintra, it’s mostly frequented by locals and those lucky visitors who come following the recommendation of someone in the know.

 The food is traditional Portuguese with a modern twist.
 If you’re not in the mood for a full meal, go for the tapas & petiscos tasting menu for two.
 And to honor Bacchus, the Roman god of wine who gives the restaurant its name, ask the friendly staff to suggest the perfect wine to pair with your meal.